Dam (song): Commercial performance

 Upon release, "Dam" achieved commercial success.
 A day after its release, the single recorded one million streams in a single day on Spotify.
-On the week of March 15, 2025, it debuted atop Billboard's World Digital Song Sales chart, marking their second entry and first number-one song on the chart; it made them the first Filipino artist to top the chart.
-In the Philippines, "Dam" entered two Billboard Philippines charts, debuting and peaking at number four on the Philippines Hot 100 and number three on the Top Philippine Songs, marking their first entry to both.
-The single also entered the Official Philippines Chart by the International Federation of the Phonographic Industry (IFPI), debuting and peaking at number five.
+In the week of March 15, 2025, it debuted atop Billboard's World Digital Song Sales chart, marking their second entry and first number-one song on the chart.
+This made them the first Filipino artist to top the chart.
+The song spent four non-consecutive weeks total on the chart.
+In the Philippines, "Dam" entered two Billboard Philippines charts, debuting and peaking at number four on the Philippines Hot 100 and number three on the Top Philippine Songs, marking their first entry on both.
+It managed to spend a total of 23 weeks on the Philippines Hot 100 and 17 weeks on the Top Philippine Songs.
+The track also entered the Official Philippines Chart by the International Federation of the Phonographic Industry (IFPI), where it debuted and peaked at number five, and spent six weeks on the chart.

-Elsewhere, in the same week, "Dam" debuted and peaked at number 12 on the chart for the Middle East and North Africa (MENA) region; the single also entered the charts in the United Arab Emirates, debuting and peaking at number 7, and in Saudi Arabia, debuting and peaking at number 17.
-Outside Asia, the track entered the UK's Singles Downloads and Singles Sales chart, debuting and peaking on both at number 4, and New Zealand's Hot Singles chart, at number 21.
+Elsewhere, in the same week, "Dam" debuted and peaked at number 12 on the chart for the Middle East and North Africa region, charting for a total of two weeks.
+The single also entered the charts in the United Arab Emirates, debuting and peaking at number 7, and in Saudi Arabia, debuting and peaking at number 17.
+The track spent four weeks on the former.
+Outside Asia, "Dam" entered the UK's Singles Downloads and Singles Sales chart, debuting and peaking at number 4 on both—charting for two and three consecutive weeks, respectively—and New Zealand's Hot Singles chart, where it peaked at number 21.